 Back in 1986, when I was just 18 years old, I earned my first income of Rs 1800/- after working diligently for three months at a monthly salary of Rs 600/-.
 My father, concerned that having the money might lead me astray, made me an offer that was hard to resist.
 He proposed that if I agreed to invest my money in a property, he would contribute an additional Rs 1800/- towards the purchase of a plot.
 I found the deal appealing, as I presumed that my father would acquire a plot of land on Mount Road in Chennai.
 Therefore, I accepted his offer.

-Partially my dream didn’t come true., For Rs 3600/-, my dad bought a 20,000 SFT barren piece of land in a nondescript village near Acharapakkam, a town 5 hours away by bus from Chennai those days.
-By the year 2000, everybody in my family, including my father forgot about this investment.
-I didn’t, after all, it was my first investment.
+Instead of Mount Road, my father bought a barren piece of land measuring 20,000 square feet for Rs 3600/- in a nondescript village near Acharapakkam, a town that took around five hours to reach by bus from Chennai back then.
+By the year 2000, everyone in my family, including my father, had forgotten about this investment.
+However, I did not forget; after all, it was my first investment.

-When I retire from active life, which I have no intention of doing, you will probably find me tilling my land, tending my cows, goats & sheep, and collecting eggs from the hen’s cages.
+When the time comes for me to retire from active life, although I have no intention of doing so, you will likely find me cultivating my land, caring for my cows, goats, and sheep, and gathering eggs from the hen’s enclosures.